keyboard_arrow_up

 Articulated Arm Palletizers

-In articulated robot palletizers, a robotic arm with three rotary joints is installed on the floor, pedestal, or roof, based on the need.
-For operation, additional palletizing equipment, like a conveyor belt, is needed, which brings the finished products to the robot.
-Articulated robot palletizers, based on the requirement, pick single or multiple finished products from the conveyor and put them on the pallet.
-In some designs, pallets are fed in to the palletizer; however, in most designs, the robotic arm itself lifts a pallet when needed.
-In more sophisticated systems, a slip sheet, a delivery system, is also added to cut down the movement of the arm for additional purpose and increase efficiency.
+In articulated robot palletizers, a robotic arm with three rotary joints is installed on the floor, pedestal, or roof, depending on the needs.
+To operate, additional palletizing equipment such as a conveyor belt is required to bring finished products to the robot.
+Based on the requirement, articulated robot palletizers can pick single or multiple products from the conveyor and place them onto the pallet.
+In some designs, the pallet is fed into the palletizer, but in most cases, the robotic arm lifts the pallet when needed.
+More advanced systems may incorporate a slip sheet to reduce arm movement and increase efficiency.

-Palletizers that do not use robotic arms stack products using a combination of conveyor belts and are further divided based on the design whether they are near the ground and above: floor level infeed palletizers and high level infeed.
+Palletizers that do not use robotic arms stack products using a combination of conveyor belts and are further divided into floor-level in-feed palletizers and high-level in-feed palletizers.

 Automatic Palletizers

-Assemble products on pallets by themselves or with little assistance.
-They can often be part of a larger shipping system.
+Automatic palletizers assemble products on pallets either autonomously or with minimal assistance and are often part of a larger shipping system.

 Bag Palletizers